This article may contain compensated links. Please read disclaimer for more info.

-From north to south, Alsace is plenty of pretty small towns and villages to discover.
+From north to south, there are plenty of pretty small villages and towns in Alsace to discover.
 With great scenery, picturesque alleys, lovely squares, and medieval buildings, these Alsace villages are enchanting places not to be missed!

-For your visit, we recommend exploring these villages on an Alsace Road Trip.
+For your visit, we recommend exploring these villages as part of an Alsace Road Trip.
 Driving around this gorgeous region is a revelation and a great way to see as much as possible.

 By Guided Tour

 Guided tours are an excellent way to explore the Alsace villages.
-Tours leave from Colmar or Strasbourg, and they usually include the 2 or 3 best villages in Alsace and a local lunch with wine tastings.
-Get the most out of rural Alsace traveling on a comfortable minivan and with the comments of a knowledgeable guide.
+Tours leave from Colmar or Strasbourg, and they usually include 2 or 3 of the prettiest villages in Alsace and a local lunch with wine tastings.
+Get the most out of rural Alsace traveling on a comfortable minivan with the comments of a knowledgeable guide.

-From Saint-Hippolyte to Eguisheim, here are 7 of the most beautiful villages to visit in Alsace – and a hotel recommendation for the main ones.
+From Eguisheim to Hunawihr, here are the 5 best Alsace villages near Colmar to visit – and a hotel recommendation for the main ones.

 Located just out of Colmar, Eguisheim (Haut-Rhin) is a wonder.
-The town has a unique layout, where the streets are arranged in concentric circles around the Château Saint-Léon.
+This Alsace village has a unique layout, where the streets are arranged in concentric circles around the Château Saint-Léon.